SynthLabAI/Synapsis/README.md

 ## Why Synapsis?

 ​	Synapsis is a live trading engine, backtest runner and development framework wrapped into one powerful open source package.
 Models can be instantly backtested, paper traded, sandbox tested and run live by simply changing a single line.
-We built synapsis for every type of quant including training & running ML models in the same environment, cross-exchange/cross-symbol arbitrage, and even long/short positions on stocks.
+We built synapsis for every type of quant including training & running ML models in the same environment, cross-exchange/cross-symbol arbitrage, and even long/short positions on stocks (all with built-in websockets).

 ​	Convert your existing model or build a new one - unlock the ability to run & optimize across all of our supported exchanges.
 Getting started is easy - just `pip install synapsis` and `synapsis init`.